 Private lessons also include a lifetime membership into our group class and workshops.
-The total cost for this program is $750.

 We do not offer individual private lessons as one session will yield positive but temporary results and our programs are based in lasting changes for you and your dog.
 For this reason, private lessons come in a bundle of at least six sessions.